MARLBOROUGH HOUSE

 We got right to work on redevelopment, including completing interior work on nine floors of units, renovating the lobby, total renovation of two penthouse-level floors, development of a rooftop garden, mold cleanup, environmental remediation and more.
 We completed the redevelopment on budget and in time to start leasing just three months after we purchased the building.

-THE OUTCOME
+OUTCOME

 The remodeled classic was an instant hit, and lease-up exceeded expectations.
 The building was fully leased within five months and achieved rents significantly above underwritten rents.